stephenwilli/nmag/wp-content/plugins/woosidebars/readme.txt

 == Upgrade Notice ==

+= 1.4.3 =
+Bug fix and maintenance release.

+= 1.4.2 =
+Security Fix for XSS vulnerability

 = 1.4.1 =
 Fixes an error notice on the homepage, caused by the tag check logic.